AdiRey/Class-Managment/README.md

-# First_Project_Javadev
+# First_Project

-Simple app to manage Javadev lessons.
+Simple app to manage lessons.

 ## Functionalities
 - Adding, deleting and editing students, teachers and lessons from the admin account